 If you are planning to integrate both explanatory text and related visuals, make sure they are located close to one another and on the same screen.
 Requiring a user to access related information on two different screens can present information overload.
 This can cause confusion, thereby increasing the cognitive demand of the task.

-3. Eliminate unnecessary elements that doesn't support the main idea.
+3. Eliminate unnecessary elements that don't support the main idea

 It can be difficult to eliminate content during eLearning development but it is essential to avoid overwhelming a user.
-Reducing content is beneficial and can be easily accomplished Just dumping information and presenting it in the same boring way, actually shuts down the learner’s cognitive processing.
+Just dumping information and presenting it in the same boring way, actually shuts down the learner’s cognitive processing.
 People learn better when extraneous material is excluded rather than included (the Coherence Principle).